e-krebs/e-krebs.github.io/README.md

 # resume

-personal resume (work in progress) available at https://krebs.tech/
+personal resume available at [krebs.tech](https://krebs.tech)

 # scripts

-use `yarn start` to to run locally in dev mode (no javascript or css minification)
+use `yarn dev` to to run locally in dev mode

-use `yarn start-prod` to run locally in production mode

-use `yarn build` to build and copy the result into the root folder
+use `yarn deploy` to deploy the current code to the `gh-pages` branch (the GitHub Pages site should be built from that branch)